ellisonbg/py4science/book/whirlwind_tour.rst

 The Lotka-Volterra equations are a system of two coupled nonlinear ordinary differential equations used to describe the interactions between species, a predator (the Foxes) and prey (the Rabbits).
-They were discovered indepdendently by Alfred J Lotka, a US mathematician, physical chemist and statistician and author of the first textbook on mathematical biology *Elements of Mathematical Biology* in 1924, and Vito Volterra, and Italian mathematician physicist.
+They were discovered independently by Alfred J Lotka, a US mathematician, physical chemist and statistician and author of the first textbook on mathematical biology *Elements of Mathematical Biology* in 1924, and Vito Volterra, and Italian mathematician physicist.